WSG23/yosai_intel_dashboard_fresh/README.md

 ```bash
 docker-compose -f docker-compose.prod.yml up -d
 ```
-The container entrypoint runs `start.sh`, which sources the `.env` file before launching Gunicorn.
+The container entrypoint runs `python start_api.py`, which loads the `.env` file before starting the server.
 Make sure the file exists or supply one via Docker's `--env-file` option.
-When deploying manually or via Kubernetes, execute `start.sh` to ensure environment variables from `.env` are available to the app.
+When deploying manually or via Kubernetes, run `python start_api.py` to ensure environment variables from `.env` are available to the app.
 The script also adds `yosai_intel_dashboard/src` to `PYTHONPATH` so the application can locate modules in the clean architecture layout.